JulienSOCQUET/gather_msg/README.md

 '-t' argument decide frame count interval to divide into seperate partition file.
 This would be processed in other thread, don't worry about blocking main thread.

 ## gather_pcl_msg_ctslam
-This executable is used to gather PCL point clouds messages from a given topic and save the final point cloud to a designated path.
+This executable is used to gather PCL point clouds messages from a given topic of a given bag file using a given trajectory (set of poses) and save the final point cloud to a designated path.
 ```bash
 rosrun gather_msg gather_pcl_msg_ctslam  -h
 Allowed options: